DenisGorbachev/patchlift/DEV.md

     - `mise.toml` contains local tools
 - Some programs require the configs to be available on disk
   - `mise` requires `mise.toml` to execute the tasks
 - A developer may edit the file directly.
-His/her changes will be overwritten by `setup.ts`.
+His/her changes will be overwritten by `patchlift.ts`.